Becoming a Family

 You give 100 percent in the first half of the game, and if that isn't enough in the second half you give what's left.

 The Great Discipline Debate

 An outrageously funny, extremely well-considered look at the very serious topic of disciplining and caring for children and teenagers.
-Includes: the role of humour, parenting, family breakup, 7 canons of teaching, corporal punishment, expulsion, exclusion, forced labour, punishment, record keeping, teacher conduct, college of teachers, uniforms, smoking, delinquency, new stories, violence, nature and art therapy.
+Includes: the role of humor, parenting, family breakup, 7 canons of teaching, corporal punishment, expulsion, exclusion, forced labor, punishment, record keeping, teacher conduct, college of teachers, uniforms, smoking, delinquency, new stories, violence, nature and art therapy.